 - I no longer feed Nutri-berries or Avi-cakes because they are highly processed foods with some questionable ingredients.
 Some of their literature promotes these foods as being a total diet.
 ARGH!!!
 Nutri-berries label lists Maltodextrin as its 8th ingredient which is problematic for humans and no doubt dangerous for parrots.
 It can spike blood sugar, suppress the growth of probiotics, is made from GMO corn, may cause allergic reactions and has no nutritional value.
 Maltodextrin is used as a thickener, filler or preservative in many highly processed foods.
 It’s an artificially produced white powder that can be enzymatically derived from any starch, most commonly made from corn, rice, potato starch or wheat.
 Generally speaking, if a food additive is a problem for people, it is a problem for other animals including parrots.
 This food also contains corn, soy, wheat, and canola oil which aren't labeled non-GMO.

 Most pet foods also contain corn, wheat, soy, and/or gluten.
-In dog and cat foods, these are often used as a cheap ingredient instead of meat of one kind or another as a protein source.
+In dog and cat foods, these are often used as a cheap ingredient instead of meats of one kind or another as a protein source.
 These grains are often difficult for the animal to digest.
 They can also be a source of skin allergies.
 These base ingredients may also be a source of allergens for parrots.

 Pet foods also contain a vast number of other ingredients besides preservatives that are questionable.
 These include artificial food coloring, artificial flavor, pH control chemicals (one is used to alter the staining possibility of urine - how does that affect the animal?!?), emulsifiers, solvents, and a myriad of chemical additives.
-The Animal Protection Institute states that, “Of the more than 8,600 recognized food additives today, no toxicity information is available for 46% of them.”
+The Animal Protection Institute states that “Of the more than 8,600 recognized food additives today, no toxicity information is available for 46% of them.”
 There are quite a few ingredients in pet foods that are banned for human consumption.
 I love my pets and one thing I can tell you for sure is that I don’t feed them foods with any ingredients that are banned for human consumption or aren't human grade food based.
-I have fed a turkey/oatmeal/veggie food to my dogs and a diet I make for my cats (more difficult!) for years as about 75% or more of their diet.
+I have fed a homemade turkey/oatmeal/veggie food/cottage cheese or yogurt mix to my dogs and a diet I make for my cats (more difficult!) for years as about 75% or more of their diet.
 My large Ranch Airedale (96 lbs), Tigger, lived to be 16, my Silky Terrier; KT lived to be 21, and my cat Nimbus lived to be 23 so I think that provides some evidence that they got a healthy diet.
 I got all 3 of them at 1-? years old with little knowledge about what their diet had been.

-In the legal environment for several years and especially now, it appears to be very unpopular to rule against corporation and for the people.
+In the legal environment for several years and especially now, it appears to be very unpopular to rule against corporations and in favor of the people.
 Many people and veterinarians were concerned that dogs were getting sick, having seizures and dying from eating Beneful, a highly advertised Purina dog food.
 According to the ‘Truth About Pet Food’ website, Purina Beneful walked away from any accountability despite thousands of sick and dead pets, the fact that Purina didn't cooperate with the FDA investigation, veterinarian testimony was thrown out and an illegal ingredient was used in the food.
 From the Truth about Pet Food Website, “The FDA found…

 -Six samples of Beneful Dog Food tested above legal limits for cyanuric acid and melamine (the very same poisonous combination responsible for the 2007 pet food recall).

--Six samples of Beneful Dog Food tested to contain ethoxyquin which was not listed on the label (it is illegal for a pet food to include an ingredient but not list it on the product label).
+-Six samples of Beneful Dog Food tested to contain ethoxyquin which was not listed on the label (it is illegal for pet food to include an ingredient but not list it on the product label).